Niclai/FDM-Flat-Finder-App/README.md

 ## Project Description:
 This website is a university project tasked by 'FDM' given to me.
 The task was developed to allow FDM consultants to advertise there properties to rent, and also allow them to look for properties.
 Similiar to existing website such as 'rightmove' but this platform is exclusive to FDM consultants.

 How this platform works is by consultants having there own profiles.
-By using a login system this gives each property listed an owner and all rent applications can be linked back to a consultant.
+By using a login system this gives each property listed an owner.
+Furthermore all rent applications sent to a property can be linked back to a consultant.
+This gives the whole experience a personal touch as consultants are traced back to all their actions.
 All the listings are externally saved and fetched from a ***mongo Database***.
 This ensures real time updates to the data being displayed on the website.

 ### Features:
 - WatchList page specific to consultants